-Install wired network is preferred, if possible.
-A wireless network is convenient.
-But in terms of speed, reliability and security, a wired network setup is the way to go.
+We are often asked how to run Ethernet cable through walls.
+While a wireless network is convenient, a wired network has several advantages.
+In terms of speed, reliability and security, a wired network setup is the way to go.
 You can wire your entire home over a weekend and we’re going to give you some pointers on how to do this.
 When you’re finished, each computer in your house will have a Gigabit connection with blazing fast Internet and file-sharing capabilities.

-What you’ll need to install wired network in your home:
+What you’ll need to run Ethernet cables through walls in your home:

 PTC Premium 1000 ft Category 5e (Cat5e) Blue Ethernet Cable Kit with tester, crimper and connectors